Eligibility for Federal Financial Aid

 Required Courses and Student Outcome Tracking

 Students must enroll in required courses to qualify for federal financial aid, including loans.
-Buffalo State systemically reviews students’ enrollment for required courses using Student Outcome Tracking (SOT).
-SOT compares students’ enrollment to their Degree Works audit to verify each course that is required and fulfills specific degree requirements.
-If the SOT process identifies courses not required, students will be notified so they can take the appropriate actions (e.g., change their registration, work with the advisor to update Degree Works, etc.).
-Students’ federal financial aid will be adjusted after drop/add period elapses to reflect the number of required credits they are enrolled in, which could result in a reduction or cancellation of financial aid.
+Buffalo State systemically reviews enrollment for required courses using Student Outcome Tracking (SOT).
+SOT compares enrollment to Degree Works audit to verify each course is required and fulfills specific degree requirements.
+If the SOT process identifies courses not required, students will be notified so they can take the appropriate actions (e.g., change registration, work with the advisor to update Degree Works, etc.).
+Federal financial aid is adjusted after the drop/add period elapses to reflect the number of required credits in which the student is enrolled, which could result in a reduction or cancellation of financial aid.